gvwilson/sdxpy/src/persist/index.md

 1.  reverse this process when loading data.

-Luckily,
+We can keep track of the things we have saved using Python's built-in `id` function.
-Python has a built-in function `id` that returns a unique ID for every object in the program.
+This function returns a unique ID for every object in the program;
-Even if two lists or dictionaries contain the same data, `id` will report different IDs because they're stored in different locations in memory.
+even if two lists or dictionaries contain the same data, `id` will report different IDs because they're stored in different locations in memory.
 We can use this to: